aplatt22/ncb_stability/README.md

-# Computer-Aided Design of Stability-Enhanced Nicotinamide Cofactor Biomimetics
+# Computer-Aided Design of Stability Enhanced Nicotinamide Cofactor Biomimetics
 ## Alexandra P. Platt, Heidi Klem, Sam J. B. Mallinson, Yannick J. Bomble, Robert S. Paton

 This is a repository containing structures and analysis scripts used for the publication "Computer-Aided Design of Stability Enhanced Nicotinamide Cofactor Biomimetics"